 Lynn Zhang: Yeah, I was aware that a lot of children were adopted from China, but we weren’t told the details about why that happened or the state’s involvement.

-Lesley Coffin: After deciding to make the film, when did you chose to co-direct?
+Lesley Coffin: After deciding to make the film, when did you choose to co-direct?

 Nanfu Wang: I had just made Hooligan Sparrow and wasn’t sure if I could go back to China.
 That film was a very political and sensitive subject, so there was a possibility that I wouldn’t be allowed back in the country.
 And there was always the possibility that I’d start the film and then the police would show up, endangering our subjects and the filmmaking.
 So at the very beginning, I reached out to Lynn to ask her if she’d collaborate.